flashrom/flashrom/doc/classic_cli_manpage.rst

 nv_sma_spi programmer
 ^^^^^^^^^^^^^^^^^^^^^

+System Management Agent (SMA) programmer is a SoC which is working as a side band management on Nvidia server board.
+One of its functions is to flash firmware to other components.

 The Optional ``cs`` parameter can be used to switch which chip select number is used.
 This allows connecting multiple chips at once and selecting which one to flash.::